Adroiti/docs-for-code-review-tools/Bandit-B503.md

-Pattern: Use of insecure SSL/TLS as default parameter value
+Pattern: Use of insecure SSL/TLS as method parameter value

 Issue: -